 BSc (Hons) Radiography (Radiotherapy and Oncology)

-The BSc (Hons) Radiography (Radiotherapy and Oncology) degree provides a route into a rewarding lifelong carer as a Therapeutic Radiographer.
-This course is subject to validation, by the HCPC and SCoR.
+The BSc (Hons) Radiography (Radiotherapy and Oncology) degree provides a route into a rewarding career as a Therapeutic Radiographer where you could be on the frontline of patient care. *This course is subject to validation, by the HCPC and SCoR.

 The BSc (Hons) Radiography (Radiotherapy and Oncology) degree provides a route into a rewarding career as a therapeutic radiographer.

-This BSc (Hons) Radiography (Radiotherapy and Oncology) course will enable you to learn how to work under pressure using advanced equipment, and make critical decisions under significant time restraints whilst maintaining good communication and empathy skills.
+This BSc (Hons) Radiography (Radiotherapy and Oncology) course will enable you to learn how to work under pressure using advanced equipment, and make split second critical decisions.

 *This course is subject to validation, by the HCPC and SCoR.